 People with moderate and severe symptoms are usually admitted to the hospital, occasionally to an intensive care unit (ICU).

 Hospital treatment would likely include some or all of the interventions started in the emergency department.

 Most children who drink or inhale hydrocarbon products and develop chemical pneumonitis recover fully following treatment.
 Highly toxic hydrocarbons may lead to rapid respiratory failure and death.
-Repeated ingestions may lead to permanent brain, liver and other organ damage.
+Repeated ingestions may lead to permanent brain damage (including memory, attention and judgment deficits, chronic confusion, dementia and psychiatric problems), liver damage, and other organ damage.